D00mch/KOSMOS-agent/README.md

 ```

 2. Define the input parameters using a data class with `@InputParamDescription` annotations
-3. Add the tool to the tools list in `Main.kt`
+3. Add the tool to the tools list in a specific Agent implementation.

 ## Dependencies